What Environmental Regulations Mean for Fab Construction

 Oregon’s Plant Site Emissions Limit (PSEL) program, a policy first instituted in the 1980s that allows for flexibility in operations changes as long as a plant site stays under the emissions limit, is cited in the 2017 PCAST report as an example of such a flexible approach.
 While PSEL-style programs only apply to construction on existing sites, and thus would be unlikely to benefit most fabrication facilities, they provide a model for future “fast-track” reforms.

 During the Trump administration, the EPA made reform a priority, aiming to make permit decisions within six months and reduce the backlog of applications.
 Empowering decision-makers and increasing transparency were the key ambitions of this effort.

 Across the U.S., a number of state and local governments have also looked to speed environmental approvals.
 For example, the District of Columbia has implemented a program that allows companies to pay for permit fast-tracking (which has raised some equity concerns) and the state of California recently allowed companies to apply for a consolidated approval process.
 Though neither locality has been targeted by semiconductor companies for fab investment, their efforts can serve as a model for other states.
 The accumulation of such state and local policies could create best practices for the country and help speed up the permitting process for other industries, including for semiconductor companies.

 Can accelerating the permit process create risks for the environment?
 The Biden administration argues that this is not necessarily the case.
 Recent analysis from the Bipartisan Policy Institute supports this position, pointing out that solving bureaucratic inefficiency is not the same as cutting corners.

 In fact, Germany, and Canada, widely seen as environmentally-conscious, administer a streamlined and relatively-fast approval process that does not compromise on environmental standards.
-They have a track record of approving even the largest infrastructure projects within two years
+They have a track record of approving even the largest infrastructure projects within two years.

 For the U.S. to renew its global position as a technology leader and manufacturer, it has to match and surpass the regulatory efficiency of its competitors and rivals.
 With the expected passage of the CHIPS for America Act, the U.S. must make sure that a costly and complex environmental review process does not stand in the way of fab construction and the related economic benefits.
 It is in the shared interest of state and federal governments as well as semiconductor companies to structure and participate in a speedy and environmentally responsible review process.